 In March 2020, the World Health Organization declared COVID-19 a global pandemic.
-This contagious outbreak and the related adverse public health developments, including orders to shelter-in-place, travel restrictions and mandated non-essential business closures, have adversely affected our business, primarily through reduced room and board and other ancillary revenue at our most significant partner, GCU and as a result of certain other partner institutions' students deferring the start of their program in the Summer and Fall semesters.
-The pandemic could result in further reductions in education service revenue, operating income and margins in the Spring of 2021.
+This contagious outbreak and the related adverse public health developments, including orders to shelter-in-place, travel restrictions and mandated non-essential business closures, have adversely affected our business in a number of ways.
+The pandemic continues to result in reductions in education service revenue, operating income and margins in the Spring of 2022.
 At this time there remains considerable uncertainty around the duration of the COVID-19 pandemic.
-If some of our university partners are not able to allow their students to return to their campus locations in the Spring of 2021 this will have a further impact on our service revenue, operating income and margins.
-These factors, and/or material changes in the fair value of the collateral underlying our Secured Note receivable and accounts receivable, could also materially impact the allowance for expected credit losses on our Secured Note receivable and our accounts receivable.
+These factors, and/or material changes in the fair value of our accounts receivable, could also materially impact the allowance for expected credit losses on our accounts receivable.
 However, the related financial impact and duration of the COVID-19 pandemic cannot be reasonably estimated at this time.